 - There was a door tax at the time the Kehoe house was built.
 Many homeowners entered and exited through floor length windows to avoid the tax.
 Closets were also uncommon, and wardrobes were used instead.

 - Mr. and Mrs. Kehoe lived with their 2 children.
 One afternoon Mrs. Kehoe had to run out, leaving the children home alone.
-With no supervision, the children rushed to the roof to play.
+With no supervision, the children rushed to play on the roof.
 Mrs. Kehoe returned to an empty house.
 Mr. and Mrs. Kehoe searched everywhere but were unable to find the children.
 Sometime later, a horrible smell engulfed the Kehoe House.
-With no where left to search, the Keyhoes peeked into the chimney and found the bodies of their children.
+With nowhere left to search, the Keyhoes peeked into the chimney and found the bodies of their children.

 Colonial Park Cemetery

 - 52 weeks of the year, families gathered in cemeteries for a picnic at the tombstones of their loved ones.
 The name, tabletop grave, a large, slightly raised, flat grave (pictured above on the right), originated from being the table used during these families’ picnics.